Gives an immediate dewy sheen with silky slip—press it in, then lock hydration with a pea-sized moisturizer for longer-lasting comfort.

 d’Alba Piedmont White Truffle First Spray Serum

-- Can feel too rich on very oily skin
+- Can feel rich on oily skin

 Pyunkang Yul Mist Toner

-- Layers cleanly with most routines
+- Easy to layer with most skincare routines

-- Light feel that does not turn greasy
+- Light feel with no greasy residue

-- Less of a glow effect than serum mists
+- Less glow-boosting than serum mists

 LANEIGE Cream Skin Mist

-- More lasting comfort than watery mists
+- More comforting than typical watery mists

 - Preps skin well for sunscreen and makeup

-- Great for quick, minimal routines
+- Useful for quick, minimal routines

 COSRX Centella Water Alcohol-Free Toner (Mist)

-- Comforting when skin feels sensitized
+- Good fit when skin feels sensitized or flushed

-- Very light and easy to layer
+- Very light and easy to layer in thin coats

-- Plays well with makeup and sunscreen
+- Works well with makeup and sunscreen

 ROUND LAB 1025 Dokdo Mist

-- Light hydration without greasiness
+- Light hydration with no greasy feel

-- Easy to use between skincare layers
+- Easy to slot between skincare steps

-- Less “wow” glow than serum mists
+- Less dramatic glow than serum-style mists

 Buying Guide